ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/msm.md

 ## Parameters for optimal performance

-Please reffer to the [primitive description](../primitives/msm.md#choosing-optimal-parameters)
+Please refer to the [primitive description](../primitives/msm.md#choosing-optimal-parameters)

 ## Support for G2 group